Star Fox 2: Release

-For many years, the completed version of Star Fox 2 remained in Nintendo's archives.
-Super FX games were not considered for Nintendo's Virtual Console content distribution service because Nintendo had difficulty emulating the chip.
-In 2015, Miyamoto told journalists: "In my memory, I enjoyed [Star Fox 2] but I'm not sure I would release it, [...]
-I'd rather have people play a new game".

 Beta leaks

-A screenshot from a prototype build, depicting an enemy being shot down and exclaiming "Aah!
+A screenshot from a prototype build, depicting Leon Powalski being shot down and exclaiming "Aah!
 Boss Wolf, I'm leaving the rest to you!"

-In the years following cancellation, ROM images of incomplete builds of Star Fox 2 were leaked anonymously onto the internet.
-Cuthbert denied he had leaked it and suspected the ROMs had been taken from his hard drive after he left Argonaut.
+In the years following the cancellation, ROM images of incomplete builds of Star Fox 2 were leaked anonymously online.
+Cuthbert denied he had leaked them and suspected the ROMs had been taken from his hard drive after he left Argonaut.

-The first ROMs leaked in the late 1990s were early test builds with numerous software bugs.
-These versions mostly consist of debug menus and sparsely populated landscapes; one version includes a two-player mode.
-A few years later, an anonymous person reached out to the emulation community, saying that they had a non-working copy of the final beta ROM.
-The community determined that an internal header was missing and were able to add the header to get it functioning.
-The ROM image was leaked online after.
-This version was in Japanese and much more complete than previous versions.
-The emulation community was inspired by the release to improve Super FX chip handling in their Super NES emulators.
-A fan translation patch was also released which took four people and over 100 hours of work.
+The first ROMs, leaked in the late 1990s, were early test builds with numerous bugs.
+They mostly consist of debug menus and sparsely populated landscapes; one version includes a two-player mode.
+A few years later, an anonymous person contacted the emulation community with a non-working copy of the final beta ROM.
+The community added a missing header to make it functional.
+This version was in Japanese and much more complete than previous leaks.
+The leak inspired the emulation community to improve Super FX chip handling in SNES emulators.
+Fans also created a translation patch, which took four people and over 100 hours of work.
 The patch developers also changed a debug modifier that was set to zero, preventing Corneria from taking damage.
+The 2020 Nintendo data leak included Star Fox 2 source code, revealing development tools and cut characters.

 All leaked ROMs are beta versions.
 Some gameplay features do not work correctly, are incomplete, or hampered by bugs.
-According to Cuthbert, all the leaked ROMs lack the final few months of QA work.
+According to Cuthbert, the ROMs lack the final few months of QA work.
 They were also all set up in debug mode, so the encounter systems and randomized gameplay elements do not work correctly.
-Speaking about the final beta ROM, he said: "The basic parts are there, but there is an adage in game development, 'The last 10 percent is 90 percent of the game' and the ROM is missing that last 10 percent of iteration and refinement".
+Cuthbert said: "The basic parts are there, but there is an adage in game development, 'The last 10 percent is 90 percent of the game,' and the ROM is missing that last 10 percent of iteration and refinement."